 Admitted to school on 29.4.1895

-Bertie was at school and lived at Fern Leigh, The Harlequin, Radcliffe on Trent with his father William, mother Harriet and nine brothers and sisters: Sabina, age 22, Walter 19, George 17, Percy 15, Albert 13, Dorothy 7, Emma 5, Annie 3 and Arthur 2.
-His father was a railway signalman.
+Age 9 at school and lived at Fern Leigh, The Harlequin, Radcliffe on Trent with his father William, a railway signalman, mother Harriet and nine brothers and sisters: Sabina, age 22, Walter 19, George 17, Percy 15, Albert 13, Dorothy 7, Emma 5, Annie 3 and Arthur 2.
+His father was.
 The house had six rooms.

 Regular soldier in the 2nd Battalion Sherwood Foresters, stationed at Crownhill Fort, Plympton St Mary and Egg Buckland, Devon.
 His parents were still living at the Harlequin, Radcliffe on Trent with seven of their children Sabina, age 32, George 27, married and a law clerk, Albert 23, a plumber’s labourer, Dorothy Mary 17, Emma Ada 15, Florence Annie 13 (all three were dressmakers apprentices) and Arthur Edward 11.